simularium/subcell-pipeline/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Create a report to help us improve subcell-analysis
+about: Create a report to help us improve subcell-pipeline
 labels: bug
 ---